jman717/promise-toolkit-factory/README.md

-Under a promise structure, map functions to create flows free from callbacks; the factory class objects are then lightweight decoupled objects for any new micro-server arrangement.
+Under a promise structure, map functions to create flows free from callbacks; the factory class objects are then lightweight decoupled objects for any new micro-service arrangement.

 Included appenders: